 1.)
 Planting the hemp seeds

-The hemp seeds need consistent and moderate weather to grow.
-So, the ideal weather to plant will be late spring when the temperature ranges from 16 degrees Celsius to 27 degrees Celsius.
-Moreover, you can check the temperature of the soil to make sure it is well above 10 degrees Celsius.
+Hemp seeds need consistent and moderate weather to grow.
+So, the ideal weather to plant will be late spring when the temperature ranges from 60 °F (16 °C) to 80 °F (27 °C).
+Moreover, you should check the temperature of the soil to make sure it is well above 50 °F (10 °C).

 If you’re on the hunt for high-quality CBD-rich seeds, Crop King Seeds has you covered.